jranjan/labs-technology-bytes/micro-services/building_microservice_from_scratch.md

 * Identifying microservices and its interface (public or published)
 * Setting up code repoistory for microservices
 * Setting up DevOps phases

+# Next?

+At this point of time, we are equipped to define a model for business domain, identify microservice and translate those to independent ownership, manageable and deployable unit.
+In this process, we created a many minions which is going to create a new set of problems in aspects mentioned below:

+* Mechanism of communication among services
+* Dynamic communication management
+* Centeralized logging
+* Loadblancing (how to achieve efficiently, not what part)?
+* Monitoring
+* Broader level observability of who, what, how and where aspects of services
+* Need to fullfil the promise of automated release pipeline: development -> staging -> production
+* Need to live in hybrid cloud ecos sytem (**this is not our created problem but an expectation**)

+This is grossly reflected in below picture.